pemcg/manageiq-automation-howto-guide/chapter9/using_tags_from_automate.md

 ## Using Tags from Automate
-Tags are a very powerful feature of CloudForms, and fortunately Automate has extensive support for tag-related operations.
+Tags are a very powerful feature of CloudForms/ManageIQ, and fortunately Automate has extensive support for tag-related operations.
 Tags are defined and used within the context of tag _categories_.
 We can check whether a category exists, and if not create it...

 ```ruby